Moremar/IT_tutorials/Docker/README.md

 kubectl get services
 ```

-The service was created, since we use MiniKube it does not have a dedicated IP, but MiniKube provides an URL for it.
+The service was created, since we use MiniKube it does not have a dedicated IP, but MiniKube provides a URL for it.
 It returns a URL that we can use to access from a browser to the exposed port 8080 from the pod.
 ```commandline
 minikube service my-kub-app